22-rajeev/22-rajeev/README.md

 # Welcome to My GitHub Profile!

 Hello!
-I'm passionate about data science, machine learning, and computer vision.
+I'm Rajeev passionate about data science, machine learning, and computer vision.
 I enjoy working with Python and OpenCV to create innovative solutions and projects.

 ## About Me